Chris Smith BA Dip MBACP

 Meaningful change takes time and this will vary, of course, depending upon each individual.
-However, I generally am looking to see clients experience helpful progress within 10 sessions.
-(Some clients find what they are looking for sooner).
-I am totally flexible and will work, as far as possible, to accommodate your needs and circumstances, which includes offering sessions at the weekend as well as week days and evenings.
+I will work open-endedly however, clients can experience helpful progress within shorter periods, maybe 10 sessions or less.
+I aim to be flexible and will work, as far as possible, to accommodate your needs and circumstances, which includes offering sessions at the weekend as well as weekdays and evenings.

-Working within the BACP ethical framework, my principal concern is for your safety, wellbeing and personal autonomy, and to ensure you receive the most appropriate help and support, (which may mean I suggest other more appropriate sources ).
+Working within the BACP ethical framework, my principal concern is for your safety and wellbeing and to ensure you receive the most appropriate help and support, (which may mean we discuss alternative, more appropriate treatments).

-I believe everyone should have access to psychological help if they need it and should not be discouraged by cost or difficulty in accessing NHS services such as CAMHS and IAPT.
-Therefore, in order to make my service more accessible I charge what I think is a fair rate of £30 per session daytime and £35 after 5.00pm in the evenings and weekends.
-Sessions last a full hour rather than the usual 50 mins.
-Under certain conditions it may be possible to offer a reduced rate.
+I believe everyone should have access to wellbeing support if they need it and should not be discouraged by cost or difficulty in accessing NHS services such as CAMHS and IAPT.
+Therefore, in order to make this service more accessible, I charge a fair rate of £30 per session daytime and £35 after 5.00pm in the evenings and at weekends.
+My sessions last a full hour rather than the usual 50 mins.
 I also welcome enquiries from counselling students, schools and other organisations.

 Training, qualifications & experience

 I am a qualified integrative therapeutic counsellor (CPCAB diploma) and registered member of BACP.
-I have been seeing clients privately (in a comfortable private room in my home) and in schools since 2012 including a period with Place 2B, counselling children.
-I also counsel young people and staff at the Brit (performing arts) School in Croydon.
+I attend regular continued professional development sessions and have certification in solution focused therapy, couples therapy, attachment disorders and working with children and young people.
+I have been seeing clients privately (in a comfortable private room) and in schools since 2012.
+I have also been working with young people and staff at the Brit (performing arts) School in Croydon.

-Before this I spent 30 years working as a teacher/personal development coach in a number of London schools, much of this with children and young people who were trying to cope with emotional and behavioural problems.
+Before this I spent 30 years working as a teacher/personal development coach in a number of London schools, much of this with children and young people whose learning was impeded by emotional and behavioural problems.

-I have extensive, relevant experience offering wellbeing support, to young people relating to: school and public examination pressure, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation and uncertainty about the future.
+I have extensive, relevant experience, offering wellbeing support, to young people relating to: school and public examination pressure, worries about the future, bullying, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation.

-If you are interested in the possibility of counselling, but maybe not sure, please feel free call me with no obligation and I will answer any questions you may have.
+If you are possibly interested in exploring counselling as a way forward but are not sure, please feel free call me, with no obligation, and I will answer any questions you may have.
 There are a number of convenient bus stops within 2 mins walk.
 Hither Green and Lee mainline stations are 10 mins walk and there is easy car parking close by.